"RAPTURE," OR THE FIRST RESURRECTION

 As I said, this hope is somewhere in your mind.
 What is in your mind, perhaps, is who is going to be elected President in November.

 No preparation is needed.
 You still are self-willed and self-centered.
-There are people how hurt you that you have not forgiven.
+There are people who hurt you that you have not forgiven.
 You are still the same old personality, perhaps a little more bitter because of your experiences over the last twenty years.

 But how about First Thessalonians?
 This is the passage often relied upon to prove that doctrine of the “rapture.”